cutcoin/documentation/cnt1-manual.md

 CryptoNote Tokens implemented in Cutcoin is the extension of CryptoNote protocol that allows creating and manipulating named tokens.
 Tokens are very similar to the coin itself, and that's one of their advantages: a well known and time proved protocol that guarantees reliable privacy and security.
 The only place where the information about tokens is stored is the Cutcoin blockchain, and this means no additional centralization is added.

 Tokens have unique names and corresponding unique IDs.
 Cutcoin ID is 0 (zero).
-Each transaction output in the system has its ID, and it's not encrypted, so users can see it.
+Each transaction output in the system has its token ID, and it's not encrypted, so users can see it.
 When a transaction with tokens has been sent, somebody can note that the tokens with specific ID are circulating, but the sender and receiver are not known due to one time addreses protocol.
 Transaction amounts are also hidden thanks to Ring Confidential Transaction (RCT), so overall privacy is not worse than that of Cutcoin.

 Token can be one of two possible types: with the visible or hidden supply.
 If the supply is hidden only the creator of the token knows its exact value.